East Nottingham Township, Pennsylvania: History

-It is named after Nottinghamshire, England.
-The township was originally disputed territory between Pennsylvania and Maryland, resolved eventually by the Mason–Dixon line.
-Half of the current township also formed part of the northern section of Susquehanna Manor, a large settlement tract as part of Maryland belonging to George Talbot, nephew of Lord Baltimore, which he later named New Connaught after the western province of Connacht in Ireland that courted Irish settlement into the area.
+The township is named after Nottinghamshire, England.
+The township was originally disputed territory between Pennsylvania and Maryland, which was resolved with the development of the Mason–Dixon line.

+Half of the current township formed part of the northern section of Susquehanna Manor, a large settlement tract as part of Maryland belonging to George Talbot, nephew of Lord Baltimore, which he later named New Connaught after the western province of Connacht in Ireland that courted Irish settlement into the area.
 The dispute led to heavy Quaker and Scotch-Irish settlement of the area.

 The Hopewell Historic District is listed on the National Register of Historic Places.

 Geography

-According to the United States Census Bureau, the township has a total area of 20.1 sqmi, of which 20.0 sqmi is land and 0.04 sqmi, or 0.10%, is water.
+According to the U.S. Census Bureau, the township has a total area of 20.1 sqmi, of which 20.0 sqmi is land and 0.04 sqmi, or 0.10%, is water.

 Demographics

+2020 census

+As of the 2020 United States census, there were 8,982 people.

+2010 census

 At the 2010 census, the township was 86.0% non-Hispanic White, 3.1% Black or African American, 0.4% Asian, and 2.0% were two or more races.
 9.2% of the population were of Hispanic or Latino ancestry.